Atanu-sutradhar/Demo/README.md

 # Demo
-this is a trial for using github account
+this is a trial for using github account. using github first time.